-Under HealthCheck, Wisconsin Medicaid covers necessary healthcare, diagnostic services, treatment and other measures to correct or ameliorate defects, physical and mental illnesses, and conditions discovered during the screening services.
+Under HealthCheck, Wisconsin Medicaid covers necessary healthcare, diagnostic services, treatment, and other measures to correct or ameliorate defects, physical and mental illnesses, and conditions discovered during the screening services.

-HealthCheck Screening Guidelines (periodicity table) are found on page 30 and appropriate age-specific forms are on the MHS Health website.
+HealthCheck Screening Guidelines (periodicity table) can be found here and appropriate age-specific forms are on the MHS Health website.

 Note: Lead screening is required at a 12-month and 24-month visit.
-Please include results on that age- specific form.
+Please include results on that age-specific form.